-David A. Jaeger is Professor of Economics at the University of St Andrews, a Research Associate at the NBER, and a Research Fellow at the CEPR.
+David A. Jaeger is Professor of Economics at the University of St Andrews and a Research Fellow at the CEPR.
 He received his Ph.D. from the University of Michigan and has held permanent and visiting positions at the Bureau of Labor Statistics, Hunter College, the College of William and Mary, the University of Cologne, the CUNY Graduate Center, Princeton University, and Bonn University, among others.
 He has research interests in applied microeconomics in areas as diverse as immigration, education, health, terrorism, and quantitative medieval history.
 He was the first recipient of the W.E.
 Upjohn Prize for his dissertation and has been honored with a fellowship from the Alexander von Humboldt Foundation.
 In 2008 he was a lecturer at the IZA Summer School.
-In addition to his affiliations with IZA, the NBER, and the CEPR, he is a Research Fellow at CESifo, an External Research Fellow at the Center for Research and Analysis of Migration (CReAM) at University College London, and a member of the Ausschuss für Bevölkerungsökonomik of the Verein für Sozialpolitik.
-He is currently co-editor of International-Reviews in Empirical Economics.
+In addition to his affiliations with IZA and the CEPR, he is a Research Fellow at CESifo, an External Research Fellow at the Center for Research and Analysis of Migration (CReAM) at University College London, and a member of the Ausschuss für Bevölkerungsökonomik of the Verein für Sozialpolitik.
+Since 2021, David is the Editor of the Scottish Journal of Political Economy.

 David has been an IZA Research Fellow since September 1998.

 His Twitter handle is @DavidAJaeger